MB-29/al-folio/_projects/exploration.md

 <div class="caption">
     The damped simple pendulum and its phase portrait.
 In our analogy, the ship is the pendulum, the captain is the reinforcement learning agent, the world to map is the pendulum's phase portrait and the rudder is the torque applied to the ship.
 </div>

-## Exploring an unknown environment
-Exploration is a central question in reinforcement learning, as the agent needs to learn about the environment before solving a control task.
-Even though prior theoretical knowledge might provide a model of the system, the model must always be adjusted with experimental data to be as faithful to reality as possible.
-Collecting observations to fit an accurate model of the system can be costly:  consider for example an aircraft system, for which running experiments costs a lot of energy and time.
-In this regard, active exploration (or system identification) aims at exciting the system in order to collect informative data and learn the system globally in a sample-efficient manner, prior to any control task.